-Prior to his current practice, he worked for six years in a group private practice and for ten years at an out-patient community mental health center.
+Prior to his current practice, he worked for six years in a group private practice and for ten years at an out-patient community mental health center in the Twin Cities area.
 During his time in these positions, he served as director of these clinics’ domestic abuse programs and facilitated weekly batterers’ groups as well as providing follow-up individual, couple, family, and group therapy.
 It was during this time that he developed and authored the men’s domestic violence treatment model described in Stopping The Violence: A Group Model To Change Men’s Abusive Attitudes and Behaviors, and Behaviors and Stopping The Violence: The Client Workbook, which were published by Haworth Press (New York) in 1999.
 He led domestic abuse groups for thirty years using this long-term (45-60 session) comprehensive and intensive treatment model.
-In addition, since the late 1980’s, he has taught five-session anger management classes for adult men and women several times a year throughout the Twin Cities area.
+In addition, since the late 1980’s until 2018, he has taught five-session anger management classes for adult men and women several times a year throughout the Twin Cities area.
 In all, he has worked with the issues of domestic abuse and anger management since 1984 and hosts a website called www.ANGEResources.com with a colleague, Michael Obsatz, PhD.

 In addition to what is listed above, Dave has held a variety of positions since 1970, including serving as director of a residential adolescent chemical dependency program and director of a residential facility for adults with serious and persistent mental illness.
 He has also provided out-patient counseling for clients through both university and community-based settings.